 Frequently Asked Questions

-A: An organisation in the service of society and its development, open to the public, which researches, communicates and exhibits things and ideas of artistic, cultural, historical, or scientific importance, for the purposes of education, study and enjoyment
+It is open to the public and participants research, communicate and exhibit historic artefacts, moments in time and ideas of artistic, cultural, historical, or scientific importance for the purposes of education, study & enjoyment.

 What is an Interpretive centre?

 A new-style of museum that utilises different means of communication to enhance the understanding of heritage.